Please log in to give feedback.

 - Our ability to cooperate is represented by economic power which finds expression in the flow of financial capital in the free market economy, working towards the common good.

-- The definition of the common should be extended beyond profit generation to include social capital in all its forms ensuring that capital flows to areas of greatest social value as well as to areas of greatest financial profit.
+- The definition of the common good should be extended beyond profit generation to include social capital in all its forms, ensuring that capital flows to areas of greatest social value as well as to areas of greatest financial profit.

-- To ensure greater fairness, economic power, rather than residing in the hands of the few, should be democratized to better suit the needs of the post-industrial society, on a global basis.
+- To ensure greater fairness, economic power, rather than residing in the hands of the few, should be democratized to better suit the needs of the post-industrial society, including helping governments implement and fund initiatives to eradicate poverty through variations of the Universal Basic Income concept.

-- Democratizing economic power provides the most practical response to global issues like the refugee crisis, climate change and other ecological threats by directing capital to where it is needed most, without relying on governments to take action, without the empty virtue-signalling of politicians and activists and beyond the sticky-fingers of organisations like the corruption-prone and agenda-driven UN.
+- Democratizing economic power provides the most practical response to global challenges like the refugee crisis, climate change and other ecological threats by directing capital to where it is needed most, without the politics.

 - We now have the technology to expand and strengthen liberal democracy beyond national borders to help make better decisions in the interest of all people, not just in the interest of nation states.

-- The future is not governments redistributing wealth through taxation, but rather a self-managing society where people help themselves and help others directly through an economic model that puts people first.
+- The future is not governments redistributing wealth through taxation, but rather a self-managing society where people help themselves and help others directly through an economic model that puts people first, underpinned by generous welfare safety nets for those who are incapable or unable to help themselves.

 - The future is not big taxing, big spending and big footprint government but rather the exact opposite.
 Small footprint government that understands how a technology-empowered peer-to-peer society in a free market economy can enable more people to live meaningful lives in peace, prosperity and the greatest freedom.